-It is used to express complex queries.
+❖ It is used to express complex queries.
 It must always be made to a temporary relation variable.
 It does not provide any additional power to the algebra.
 It is denoted by similar to assignment in a programming language.
-The result of expression to the right of the is assigned to the relation variable on left of the structure and the structure of the structure of the structure of the structure.
+The result of expression to the right of the is assigned to the relation variable on left of the This relation variable may be used in subsequent expressions.